-Heather Weaver is an associate in Weil’s Complex Commercial Litigation practice, where she focuses on litigating and pursuing alternative dispute resolution of complex insurance coverage, commercial, employment, and antitrust disputes in both state and federal courts.
+Heather Weaver is counsel in Weil’s Complex Commercial Litigation practice, where she focuses on litigating and pursuing alternative dispute resolution of complex insurance coverage, commercial, employment, and antitrust disputes in both state and federal courts.

 Ms. Weaver has extensive experience counseling with respect to insurance issues, in both the litigation and transactional contexts.
 For example, currently she serves as a key member of the Weil team representing a private equity fund in a significant insurance coverage litigation in New York Supreme Court relating to $400 million in stolen oil.
 Ms. Weaver also regularly works as part of Weil corporate teams on insurance diligence efforts, including analyzing the target’s pending and potential claims and liability, and assessing the adequacy of available insurance coverage through reviews of insurance policies, remaining limits, potential exclusions, and allocation issues, among other things.